Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

   Enable this toggle to set the package type status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is disabled.

 - *Connection*

-- *Connection ID*
+  Click the drop-down list and select the desired connection.
+All available connections are displayed.

 - *Max height*
+  Maximal height allowed for the package type.
   - *Quantity*
+    Enter the desired value.
   - *Unit*
+    Click the drop-down list and select the applicable unit.

 - *Max width*
+  Maximal width allowed for the package type.
   - *Quantity*
+    Enter the desired value.
   - *Unit*
+    Click the drop-down list and select the applicable unit.

 - *Max weight*
+  Maximal weight allowed for the package type.
   - *Quantity*
+    Enter the desired value.
   - *Unit*
+    Click the drop-down list and select the applicable unit.

 - *Max value*
+  If desired, the maximal monetary value allowed for the package type can be configured.
+  - [ADD PRICE]
+    Click this button to enter the base price and scale prices.
+The *Edit price* window is displayed, see [Edit price](#edit-price).
   - *Base price*
+    This field is read-only and can only be edited in the *Edit price* window.
   - *Current price range*
+    This field is read-only and can only be edited in the *Edit price* window.
   - *Scale prices*
-  - [ADD PRICE]
-    The *Edit price* window is displayed, see [Edit price](#edit-price).
+    This field is read-only and can only be edited in the *Edit price* window.

+[comment]: <> (Stimmt das so?
+Check)

 - *Carrier*
+  Enter the carried identifier.

+[comment]: <> (Wo/Wie ist diese Nummer bestimmt/konfiguriert?)

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Express*
-  Enable this toggle to set the package type shipping method to express.
-Disable the toggle to set the package type shipping method to standard.
+  Enable this toggle to set the shipping type for the package type to express.
+Disable the toggle to set the shipping type for the package type to standard.
 By default, this toggle is disabled.

 - *Identifier (package type)*
+  Enter the package type identifier.

+  [comment]: <> (Wo/Wie ist diese Nummer bestimmt/konfiguriert?)

 - *Ship-to country*
+  Click the drop-down list and select the country where the package type is shipped to.

 - *Priority*
+  Enter a number to set the priority for the package type.

 - *Additional services (shipping method)*
+  Enter the additional services identifier.

+[comment]: <> (Wo/Wie ist diese Nummer bestimmt/konfiguriert?)

 - *Zip code RegEx pattern*
+  If desired, enter a regular expression pattern for the ship-to zip code.
+The site https://regex101.com/ can be useful to test regular expressions.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Battery allowed*
-  Enable this toggle to allow batteries for this package type.
-Disable the toggle to not allow batteries for this package type.
+  Enable this toggle to allow batteries for the package type.
+Disable the toggle to not allow batteries for the package type.
 By default, this toggle is disabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Shipment tracking*
-  Enable this toggle to make shipment tracking for this package type available.
-Disable the toggle to not make shipment tracking for this package type available.
+  Enable this toggle to make shipment tracking for the package type available.
+Disable the toggle to make shipment tracking for the package type unavailable.
 By default, this toggle is disabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Preorder*
-  Enable this toggle to make preorder for this package type available.
-Disable the toggle to not make preorder for this package type available.
+  Enable this toggle to make preorder for the package type available.
+Disable the toggle to make preorder for the package type unavailable.
 By default, this toggle is disabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Return*
-  Enable this toggle to make return for this package type available.
-Disable the toggle to not make return for this package type available.
+  Enable this toggle to make return for the package type available.
+Disable the toggle to make return for the package type unavailable.
 By default, this toggle is disabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Age verification*

-- [SAVE]
+  Enable this toggle to make age verification for the package type mandatory.
+Disable the toggle to make age verification for the package type optional.
+By default, this toggle is disabled.

 ### Edit price